Educator utilizes online platform to teach background, significance of Black History Month

 "We all look to the great Maya Angelou: she said there are so many clouds and without those we don't have the rainbows," said Shaprow.

-Agustina Ferguson says Jaqueline is teaching her twin sons to embrace their identity.
+Agustina Ferguson says Jacqueline is teaching her twin sons to embrace their identity.

 "I do like getting taught by her.
 She's teaching us math, reading writing and Black history," said 6-year old Django Ferguson.